Epping Main Sewer Project

 While there will be visible construction activities near the shaft sites, local streets and the walking tracks in the Merri Parklands will remain open.

-Yarra Valley Water and John Holland Pty Ltd will make every effort to minimise the impact of these works on people in the community, and on the natural landscape.
+Yarra Valley Water and John Holland Pty Ltd is making every effort to minimise the impact of these works on people in the community, and on the natural landscape.